minhthangdang/SignLanguageRecognition/README.md

 So you can see that the model is clearly overfitting.
 Adding regularization methods such as L2 regularization or dropout can help reduce overfitting, but that's out of the scope of this exercise.
 However please stay tuned as more to come.

+This is obviously a simple neural network, but it's a great introduction to Tensorflow.
+I've also learned a lot from the Coursera course, thanks to the brilliant teaching of Professor Andrew Ng.

 Should you have any questions, please contact me via Linkedin: https://www.linkedin.com/in/minh-thang-dang/